 Cecil paced around a bit, stretching his spine cautiously.
 "Wow!
 Strong arm, Buddy.
 That should keep me goin' for at least a day or two."

-"Anytime...," Daz replied a bit absentmindedly.
+"Anytime..."
+Daz replied a bit absentmindedly.

 "Great.
 Anyway, show yer Grave of the, er, Humans?
 I still don't like that ye've butchered my trademark skill.
 Ye'r not leavin' here until it's perfect.
 I don't care if the system thinks it's level ten, ye'r not allowed to upgrade it until I say so."
 Cecil had a commanding tone in his voice.
 Clearly, Daz learning this skill was very important to him.

 "Your Grace..."
-Crosius could feel his blood curling as he looked at Daz sat atop his throne.
+Crosius could feel his blood-curdling as he looked at Daz sat atop his throne.
 He wasn't peeved at his lord, Heavens no. The fact that a beautiful young girl who had an attractive aloofness to her was sitting on his lap while squirming about?
 That filled the old man with nothing but jealousy.
 If only the system didn't bind him...!

 Daz shot the old man a stern gaze.
 "Don't give me that look.
 I've been training for hours.
 Maddy is putting up with my behaviour, why can't you?"
 He then kissed the trapped animal in his arms on the cheek softly.
 Her face turning bright pink as her squirming grew even fiercer.
 "See?
 Not even a word of complaint."